-Other respondents identified improvements that they would not support such as:
+Other respondents identified improvements that they would not support are listed below.

-- Charging school or education vehicles to park.
+- Charging school or education vehicles to park

-- Free shuttles.
+- Free shuttles

-- Free parking.
+- Free parking

-- · Three-way stops at bridge.
+- Three-way stops at bridge

-- · Dedicated bike lane.
+- · Dedicated bike lane

-- · Protected walkways from roadside parking.
+- Protected walkways from roadside parking

 When asked about what safety road improvements respondents would like to see or support, 57% of responses would support prohibiting trucks, 48% would support protected crosswalks, 38% would support wayfinding signage, 33% would support reducing the speed limit, and 32% would support electronic variable messaging.
 These are summarized in Figure 29.